lguerrerog/Frontiers-in-Applied-Drug-Design---Application-of-ORCA-for-Interaction-Energy-Calculation/README.md

 ### Input File
 #### Format

 The input file in ORCA consists of a free format file with a header in the first line, always starting with "!", followed by the main options indicating the methods that are used for the calculation.
 Each method is defined by a keyword.
 A list of these keywords is presented in the [manual of version 4.2.1](https://www.afs.enea.it/software/orca/orca_manual_4_2_1.pdf) in section 6.2.1, but they should be double checked in case of modification in newer versions of the software.
-A newer version of the manual with all the methods available and their respective keywords are found [here](https://www.faccts.de/docs/orca/6.0/manual/contents/docu.html)
+A newer version of the manual with all the methods available and their respective keywords is found [here](https://www.faccts.de/docs/orca/6.0/manual/contents/docu.html).

 As an example, the header of the input file used for the geometrical optimization in this project, which indicates the use of the Hartree–Fock method with dispersion correction and a tight SCF convergence, is
 ```bash
 !HF-3c OPT TightSCF
 ```
-It is important to note that ORCA is not case-sensitive, so an input with options like `!hf-3c opt tightscf` will be read the like the one above.
+It is important to note that ORCA is not case-sensitive, so an input with options like `!hf-3c opt tightscf` will be read like the one above.

 There could be a block for more specific options if it is needed which always starts with "%" and ends with "END".